 “Generally speaking removing directly identifying elements in itself is not enough to ensure that identification of the data subject is no longer possible.”
 Article 29 Data Protection Working Party

-Another type of protection techniques acknowledges the limits of pseudonymization and goes a step further to protect quasi-identifiers. k-anonymity maintains privacy by editing, via suppression and generalization, quasi-identifiers so that each combination of them is present at k times.
+Another type of protection technique acknowledges the limits of data masking and goes a step further to protect quasi-identifiers. k-anonymity maintains privacy by editing, via suppression and generalization, quasi-identifiers so that each combination of them is present at k times.
 Since the same quasi identifiers are shared between different rows, k-anonymity prevents unique joints that expose sensitive attributes.

 However, research showed that k-anonymity is subject to attribute inference attacks.

 Other techniques, such as l-diversity or t-closeness, partially address the shortcomings of k-anonymity.
 However, they increase the complexity, reduce the utility of the data, and still assume that some attributes are more special than others.

 In summary, traditional methods almost systematically present re-identification risks.
 To completely remove privacy risks, one would need to remove most, if not all data, reducing the data utility to zero.